Programme Leader BA (Hons) Fashion Art Direction

 2013 University of the Arts London (UAL) Teaching & Professional Fellowship Award undertaken by Lesley Raven, London College of Fashion, and Darren Raven, London College of Communication..
 Details…

-2013 a collaborative consultancy with Lesley Raven, textile artist; James Blaze, architect; Vicky Cave, Children's Creative Programmer for the Children's Museum London and the Bromley-by-Bow Centre to create a interactive cultural space for the local community..
+2013 A collaborative consultancy with James Blaze, architect, Vicky Cave, Children's Museum London, and the Bromley-by-Bow Centre to co-create a interactive cultural space for the local community..
 Details…

 A selection of recent research outputs.